What You Need to Know About Personal Care Aide

 Job Outlook for Personal Care Aides

-There were about 2,016,100 jobs for Personal Care Aide in 2016 (in the United States).
+In 2016, there was an estimated number of 2,016,100 jobs in the United States for Personal Care Aide.
 New jobs are being produced at a rate of 38.6% which is above the national average.
 The Bureau of Labor Statistics predicts 777,700 new jobs for Personal Care Aide by 2026.
 There will be an estimated 414,300 positions for Personal Care Aide per year.

 The states with the most job growth for Personal Care Aide are Virginia, Arizona, and Utah.
 Watch out if you plan on working in Maine, Maryland, or Pennsylvania.
 These states have the worst job growth for this type of profession.